-- # "In Lent the playing of the organ and musical instruments is allowed only in order to support the singing.
+- ## "In Lent the playing of the organ and musical instruments is allowed only in order to support the singing.
 Exceptions, however, are Laetare Sunday (Fourth Sunday of Lent), Solemnities, and Feasts."
-(GIRM #313) - H The Gloria is not sung or recited on the Sundays of Lent.
-However, it is sung or recited on Solemnities within the Lenten season: the Solemnity of St. Joseph (Mar.
-19) and the Solemnity of the Annunciation (Mar.
-25).
-(GIRM #53) - # Throughout Lent and until the Paschal Vigil, the Alleluia is not said or sung.
+(GIRM #313) - ## The Gloria is not sung or recited on the Sundays of Lent.
+However, it is sung or recited on Solemnities within the Lenten season: the Feast of the Chair of St. Peter (Feb.
+22) and the Solemnity of St. Joseph (Mar.
+19).
+(GIRM #53) - ## Throughout Lent and until the Paschal Vigil, the Alleluia is not said or sung.
 Instead, the verse before the Gospel as given in the Lectionary is sung.
 It is also possible to sing another acclamation of praise, as found in the Graduale.
-(UNLY #28, GIRM #62) - R Common Psalms: "The psalm as a rule is drawn from the Lectionary ...
+(UNLY #28, GIRM #62) - ₩ Common Psalms: "The psalm as a rule is drawn from the Lectionary ...
 Nevertheless, in order that the people may be able to join in the responsorial psalm more readily, some texts of responses and psalms have been chosen, according to the different seasons of the year and classes of saints, for optional use, whenever the psalm is sung, in place of the text corresponding to the reading."
+(Lectionary #173/174)

-(Lectionary #173/174) - Common Response for the Season of Lent [Lectionary #173] # "Remember, O Lord, your faithfulness and love."
+Common Response for the Season of Lent [Lectionary #173]

+"Remember, O Lord, your faithfulness and love."